shirayuki-prjkt/.github/profile/README.md

 How to Build?
 -------------

-To initialize your local repository, use a command like this:
+(CAF based) To initialize your local repository, use a command like this:

 ```bash